markphelps/flipt.io/content/docs/use_cases.md

 {{< figure src="/img/use_cases/flag_targeting_rollout.png" alt="Flag Targeting" >}}

 Now that your A/B testing flag is all set up you can begin to make requests!
-Using your favoring Flipt gRPC client library, you can call the `Evaluate` method with the request parameters.
+Using your favorite Flipt gRPC client library, you can call the `Evaluate` method with the request parameters.

 *Language: Go*
 ```go